luizbgomide/sovereign/delver-creation.md

 ### Interpretting Skill Levels

-Skills are rated on a scale between untrained and level 4.
-Untrained (marked as `-` on a character sheet) represents an absence of training.
+Skills are rated on a scale from -1 to 4.
+Level -1 represents an absence of training.
 Level 0 represents basic competence.
 Level 1 represents professional-level skill.
 Level 2 in a skill likely makes a character the best in a village or city block.
 Level 3 represents mastery, and likely makes the character one of the best in a city.
 Level 4 represents world-class skill.

 ### The Skill List